sarisabban/MiraMar/README.md

 <p align="center"><img src="image.png" width="80%" height="80%" /></p>

 ## Description:
-This is a game designed using OpenAI's gym library that builds a cyclic polypeptide molecule.
+This is a game designed to be compatible with OpenAI's gym library that builds a cyclic polypeptide molecule.

 ```
 =============================================